schuam/ansible_role_package_installation/README.md

 ## Requirements

 This role was written to setup Arch Linux and Ubuntu machine.
-I would think it should work on Debian as well, but I haven't tried.
+I would think it should also work any other Arch- or Debian-based distro as well, but I haven't tried.
 If you use it on an Arch machine **pacman** needs to be installed; if you use it on Ubuntu **apt** has to be installed.
 Well, I guess there is actually no need to mention that, because these are the default packages managers in those distros.

 ## Role Variables